cafs92/SimplePerceptronPy/README.md

 # SimplePerceptronPy
 # Simple Perceptron in Python Language
-# Simple Perceptron for the iris dataset and creating the artificial dataset, using the toy problem of a AND  logic door.
+# Simple Perceptron for two datasets: using the Iris  toy problem of a AND  logic door.
+libs used:
+numpy
+pandas
+random
+matplotlib
+seaborn